Whether the vacuum manifold in the Minkowskian non-Abelian model quantized by Dirac can be described with the aid of the superselection rules?

+Indeed, as it can be seen at examining (\ref{dm}), the density matrix $\hat \rho$ is exponentially suppressed at the temperature $T\to 0$.
+It is an important conclusion that almost give the answer to our question either the density matrix description is fit for the vacuum manifold $R_{\rm YM}$ or we should utilize for it the superselection rules picture (\ref{cohr}).
+Actually, {\it the superselection rules picture is correct at low/zero temperatures of environment}.

-The said gives a hope, in spite the first-order phase transition occurring in the Minkowskian YMH BPS monopole model \cite{Pervush1,David2,David3, Pervush2,LP1,LP2} quantized by Dirac, that weak, $m/\sqrt{\lambda}\to 0$ \footnote{One can think that it is a function of the spatial cylindrical region (\ref{reg}) locating thread topological defects inside the vacuum manifold $R_{\rm YM}$.}, and strong, $m/\sqrt{\lambda}\to m(r_h)$, coupling regions can be connecteed by an analytical line (referred to as the {\it critical line} in the paper \cite{Kadanoff}) \footnote{ As it was analyzed in \cite{disc}, annihilating processes for magnetic charges ${\bf m}\neq 0$ (i.e. appropriate YM BPS monopole modes and excitations over the BPS monopole vacuum) colliding with (topologically nontrivial) threads $A_\theta$ can lead (in a definite time space) to the situation when all such magnetic charges annihilate while Higgs vacuum modes possess arbitrary electric charges (according to the Dirac quantization \cite{Dirac} of the both types of charges).
+All the said gives a hope, in spite the first-order phase transition occurring in the Minkowskian YMH BPS monopole model \cite{Pervush1,David2,David3, Pervush2,LP1,LP2} quantized by Dirac, that weak, $m/\sqrt{\lambda}\to m_1$, and strong, $m/\sqrt{\lambda}\to \infty$, coupling regions can be connecteed by an analytical line (referred to as the {\it critical line} in the paper \cite{Kadanoff}) \footnote{ As it was analyzed in \cite{disc}, annihilating processes for magnetic charges ${\bf m}\neq 0$ (i.e. appropriate YM BPS monopole modes and excitations over the BPS monopole vacuum) colliding with (topologically nontrivial) threads $A_\theta$ can lead (in a definite time space) to the situation when all such magnetic charges annihilate while Higgs vacuum modes possess arbitrary electric charges (according to the Dirac quantization \cite{Dirac} of the both types of charges).
 In the terminology \cite{Hooft}, one can refer to this as to the Higgs phase (with additional screening ``Higgs'' electric charges by BPS ansatzes \cite{LP1,LP2,Al.S.,BPS}, playing the role of electric formfactors \cite{disc}).

 As it is well known \cite{Hooft}, the Higgs phase is treated as that dual to the confinement phase, when Higgs vacuum modes are ''magnetic objects'' while quark and gluons are ``electric objects''.

 For the ``ordinary'' Higgs non-Abelian gauge theory the Fradkin-Shenker (Osterwalder-Seiler) theorem takes place \cite{FS}.
 It turns out that there are no transition separating the Higgs and confinement phases in such theory.
 But the proof of the Fradkin-Shenker (Osterwalder-Seiler) theorem losses its validity in the BPS limit \cite{LP1,LP2,Al.S.,BPS} $\lambda\to 0$, when the Higgs potential decouples from the complete QCD action functional.